horiz31/docs/ap_simulator.md

 #### Be sure the simulator is not running before connecting to an actual vehicle

 ## So you to start up the simulator at a custom location?
-You will need to edit the Locations.txt file
+You will need to edit the /Tools/autotest/locations.txt file
 If the simulator is running, stop it and exit using ```Ctrl-C```
 install an editor
 ```